 Yes. $SAND is the currency of The Sandbox's platform.
 You will need it for all transactions on The Sandbox's marketplace, such as buying LAND and ASSETs.

 You will also need some ETH to cover the Ethereum blockchain's gas fees.

-You can purchase LAND in official The Sandbox LAND sales.
+You can purchase LAND in official The Sandbox LAND sales, which are held on the Map of The Sandbox website.
 The dates of these sales are announced weeks in advance to allow you time to prepare.

 See the written guide and the video guide below.

 We are not presently planning any discounts in the public rounds of the LAND sales.
 Discounts were exclusive to the presale rounds.

 On The Sandbox's official marketplace, there will be a 5% transaction fee, payable in $SAND.
 This fee will go back into the Foundation (which is used to support content creators on the platform).

 If you are selling your LAND via a third-party NFT exchange, such as OpenSea or Rarible, there will be a fee charged by the exchange as well as a gas fee to cover.
 We cannot advise you on the exact cost of fees on third parties, please consult the third party for this information.

 The value of LAND depends on several factors, such as proximity to major partners, if any ASSETs included in the bundle, anything that is built on the LAND and the size of the LAND.
 Remember that LAND sellers will ideally need to perform some market research, remain competitive and charge a fair price in order to be attractive to potential buyers.

 Yes, in the future LAND owners will be able to rent out any LANDs they own to other creators in The Sandbox.